Last Updated on 29 November 2025 by Cycloscope

 The Ring of Skellig is a short loop at the tip of the Iveragh Peninsula, about 37 km connecting the island of Valentia, the fishermen’s hamlets of Portmagee, and Ballinskellig.

 Along this route are the scenic viewpoints over the Cliffs of Kerry (entry 4€), just 3km from Portmagee.
-From here you can have a lookout over the fascinating islands of Skellig Micheal and Puffin Island, famous for the funny cute birds and for being the hideout of Luke Skywalker.
+From here you can have a lookout over the fascinating islands of Skellig Michael and Puffin Island, famous for the funny, cute birds and for being the hideout of Luke Skywalker.
 This last Star Wars thing is actually getting a bit overwhelming, with flocks of tourists heading to this small rock every day.
-If you want to visit be sure to book in advance.
+If you want to visit, be sure to book in advance.

-About the road, there’s not much to be told, you have the options whether to ride on the north coast, having a view over the flat island of Valentia, or riding on the island itself.
+About the road, there’s not much to be told; you have the options of riding on the north coast, having a view over the flat island of Valentia, or riding on the island itself.
 Both are nice enough.

 After the Cliffs’ viewpoint, there’s a short but steep climb towards Ballinskellig, with very nice views from there, if it’s not enveloped in stormy clouds.